 The first thirty years of ECG’s history are remarkable in their own right, but the whole story goes much farther back in American history -- to just after the Civil War, when Russian emigre’ William E. Babikow and his family took up produce farming near Baltimore.
 In 1875, seeing greater opportunity in ornamentals than in edibles, he diversified into flower growing.
 His descendants have followed his path and greatly expanded on his vision.

 That original farm is still in operation as a greenhouse company nearly a century and a half later.
 David Babikow grew up there, immersed in the linked traditions of family and horticulture.
 Now in its third century, that legacy continues as the next generation of Babikows guides Emerald Coast Growers into the future.

-Today, Emerald Coast Growers is managed by Paul and Maureen Babikow, Cheri Markowitz, Bonnie Broussard, and Albert Mueller, with consulting roles by David Babikow and Mark Babikow.
+Today, Emerald Coast Growers is managed by Paul and Maureen Babikow, Cheri Markowitz, and Albert Mueller.